From singing at birth to co-writing on a platinum album: Robbie Fitzsimmons illustrates how to crush it as an independent singer-songwriter

 Songwriter Spotlight: Robbie Fitzsimmons

-Releasing an song every five weeks in 2024, Robbie Fitzsimmons is keeping himself busy this year with a flurry of exceptional releases and awe-inspiring music videos.
+Releasing a song every five weeks in 2024, Robbie Fitzsimmons is keeping himself busy this year with a flurry of exceptional releases and awe-inspiring music videos.
 Ed had a chat with him to find out everything about his early start in music (from birth), career achievements, approaches to songwriting, and his many creative projects this year.

 Can you tell me how the environment that you grew up in influenced you to make music and where that was?